 Trauma is a very scary or upsetting event or a group of events that changes how a person reacts to stress.
 These types of events make people feel afraid or in danger even once the scary event has passed.
-Some examples of an event that may cause trauma are death of a family member, divorce, or losing your home to a building fire and moving to a shelter.
+Some examples of an event that may cause trauma are death of a family member, divorce, or a fire.
 Trauma can also happen when a person is abused by another person, in a physical, mental, or emotional way.

-When a child has gone through trauma, they may have trouble dealing with some events or situations for the rest of their life.
+When a child has gone through trauma they may have trouble dealing with some events or situations for the rest of their life.
 Trauma can change a child's behavior, how they relate to other people, and the way they react to everyday events.
 A child who has gone through trauma can sometimes even have health problems as they become an adult.
 The good news is children can bounce back from trauma, to improved health and behavior, if they receive help to talk about what happened!

-Why should I talk to my child's school counselor or social worker about trauma?
+Why should I talk to my child's school counselor about trauma?